Drag to explore

 11+ Lower School Houses

-All pupils entering Oakham aged 11-12 (Years 7 & 8) join one of our Lower School Houses, situated on the dedicated Lower School area of the campus.
-Each House contains a mix of day pupils and boarders, which helps children to integrate quickly into the School and socialise with one another.
+All pupils at Oakham aged 11-12 (Years 7 & 8) join Ancaster or Sargants House, situated on the dedicated Lower School area of the campus.
+Both Houses contain a mix of day and boarding pupils, helping them all to integrate quickly into the School and socialise with one another.

 Filled with lots of indoor and outdoor spaces for pupils to live, work and play, our Lower School area of the campus provides a safe home base from which pupils can explore the rest of the School.